m90/seeThru/README.md

 Voila!
 Here's an [example][1].
 Ready to :shipit:?

 ##Changelog##
+   * v0.9.8: the plugin is now using `requestAnimationFrame` when possible and falls back to `setInterval` when needed, `fps` and `forceRendering` options are therefore deprecated / of no use anymore
    * v0.9.7: the original video will now echo mouse events triggered by the canvas represenation, so you can still "use" the hidden video element to bind events for user interaction, faster
    * v0.9.6: elements that are not visible in the viewport will stop rendering to lower CPU usage, added the `forceRendering` option
    * v0.9.5: added simple video playback control methods: `play` and `pause`